scalikejdbc/scalikejdbc.github.io/source/documentation/one-to-x.html.md

 }
 ```

-`#equals` method predicates equality with `entityIdentity` and the class is same.
-The above code use only `id` value for equality.
-If it isn't appropriate, define `entityIdentity` differently.
+The `#equals` method determines equality based on `entityIdentity` and whether the objects belong to the same class.
+In the provided code, equality is solely based on the id value.
+If this approach doesn't suit your needs, you can redefine `entityIdentity` to incorporate additional or different attributes to better reflect your equality criteria.

 ```scala
 class HugeTable(